-In the extraordinary times we're living in, it's more important than ever for expecting moms to be extra cautious as we approach cold and flu season.
+In the extraordinary times we're living in, it's more important than ever for expecting moms to be extra cautious as we approach winter.
 When it comes to pregnancy, determining what's safe for both mom and baby to support a healthy immune system can be overwhelming.
 Even conventional over-the-counter options often contain warnings about use during pregnancy and breastfeeding.

 It can feel a bit hopeless flipping through a packet of restrictions with little advice on what can safely be done to support the immune system and a quick return to health during this time of year.
 In a time of face masks, hand sanitizer, and social distancing, I myself am embarking on my first pregnancy journey, grateful for my background in holistic nutrition and empowered with the knowledge of gentle herbs midwives have been using for thousands of years.
 If you're an expectant mom like me and felt the doom and gloom of those first initial appointments that you attended alone due to the pandemic, then this post is for you!